 Transfer dough onto a well-floured surface, and knead gently until it forms a cohesive ball.
 If dough is too sticky to manage, continue to work in flour until it is smooth and manageable (I've found on hot days or if my butter isn't cold enough the dough can be quite sticky)

-Break off approximately 1 ½ Tbsp-sized pieces of dough and roll into smooth, tight balls.
+Portion off approximately 1 ½ Tbsp-sized pieces of dough and roll into smooth, tight balls.
 Set aside.

-Fry donut holes for approximately 3.5 minutes*, remove carefully with a slotted spoon, and place them on a paper towel laden plate.
-Allow them to sit for about 30 seconds and then use another spoon to transfer them to your cinnamon/sugar dish, roll them in the topping until fully covered, and then transfer to your other paper towel lined plate.
+Remove carefully with a slotted spoon, and place donut holes on a paper towel laden plate.
+Allow them to sit for about a minute/until no longer too hot to touch, and then transfer them to your cinnamon/sugar dish, roll them in the mixture until fully covered.
+Make sure to allow your oil to return to 350F (175C) between batches.

 Repeat until all donut holes are cooked and have been rolled in cinnamon sugar.